MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 ### Update to Tomcat 9

-If your current application is running on version of Tomcat prior to 9, migrate to Tomcat 9 and verify the application is fully functional.
-Consult the [Tomcat 9 Migration Guide](http://tomcat.apache.org/migration-9.html) for more information.
+If your current application is running on a version of Tomcat prior to 9, migrate to Tomcat 9 and verify that the application is fully functional.
+For more information, see the [Tomcat 9 Migration Guide](http://tomcat.apache.org/migration-9.html).

 ### Switch to Maven or Gradle